changeworld/azure-docs.ja-jp/articles/cloud-services/cloud-services-update-azure-service.md

 <properties
-pageTitle="クラウド サービスの更新方法 | Microsoft Azure"
-description="Azure のクラウド サービスの更新方法について説明します。クラウド サービスで更新が処理され、可用性が確保されるしくみについて説明します。"
-services="cloud-services"
-documentationCenter=""
-authors="Thraka"
+pageTitle="How to update a cloud service | Microsoft Azure" description="Learn how to update cloud services in Azure.
+Learn how an update on a cloud service proceeds to ensure availability." services="cloud-services" documentationCenter="" authors="Thraka"